 The greatest asset of the Harvard Negotiation and Mediation Clinical Program is the consistent stream of highly motivated, creative, and intelligent students.
-The clinic is open only to students with a basic understanding of negotiation concepts, and all students are concurrently enrolled in an upper-level seminar focusing on either dispute systems design or multiparty negotiation.
+The clinic is open only to students who have taken the Negotiation Workshop.
+Clinic students are also concurrently enrolled in an upper-level seminar focusing on either dispute systems design, multiparty negotiation or facilitation.
 This clinic appeals in particular to students who enjoy problem solving and ‘thinking outside of the box.’
 Students are asked to work through difficult concepts and problems directly with clients and their clinical supervisor, who support them, but rely on the students’ initiative to guide the project.

 To learn more about how you can tailor your law school curriculum around negotiation, mediation, and ADR, read about Becky Jaffe’s experience during her time as a student at the Law School.